 Spacers are made of a variety of materials but most often some sort of dense plastic, rubber or metal depending on where they are purchased.
 I’ve seen high quality materials used with good fit and finish.
 I’ve also seen poor welds that I wouldn’t trust and rubber spacers on ebay (yikes).

-What are the disadvantages?
 That’s where all the drama and strong opinions come in.
-Many will argue that the whole reason to lift is to effectively raise your vehicle for more ground clearance and I’m proved off road capability.
+Many will argue that the whole reason to lift is to effectively raise your vehicle for more ground clearance and I’m proved off-road capability.

 Additionally, the new angles that will be created from the spacer change the geometry of important parts like your Upper Control Arms.
 Under a heavy load with some flexing, it could definitely not be good.
 Check out a thread here for more on possible failures.